lazy-eggplant/vs.templ/README.md

 > Some features are still missing, they are tracked in the [TODO](./TODO.md) file.
 > Documentation is an ongoing effort.

 `vs-templ` is a simple preprocessor for XML files.
-It can be used statically generate new files from a template definition.
+It can be used statically generate new files from a template definition and a data source.
-Static templates can be seen as extremely simple programs which are interpreted by this preprocessor.
+Static templates can be seen as extremely simple programs serialized in XML which are interpreted by this preprocessor. \
-They consume input data also formatted as XML, and generate some output XML file.
+They consume input data (also XML) to generated output XML.

-Details about the supported syntax are covered in a [dedicated page](./docs/syntax.md)
+Details about the syntax & supported features are covered in a [dedicated page](./docs/syntax.md), or you might want to check some of the [examples](./examples/).

 ## Examples